-Part of the new API.
 Do a complete encrypt or decrypt with an AEAD cipher of the full text.

 For encryption, set the EncryptFlag to true and set the TagOrTagLength to the wanted size (in bytes) of the tag, that is, the tag length.
-If the default length is wanted, the crypto_aead/6 form may be used.
+If the default length is wanted, the crypto\aead/6 form may be used.

 For decryption, set the EncryptFlag to false and put the tag to be checked in the argument TagOrTagLength.
+See examples in the User's Guide.

-Can be used to determine which crypto algorithms that are supported by the underlying libcrypto library See hash_info/1 and cipher_info/1 for information about the hash and cipher algorithms.
+Can be used to determine which crypto algorithms that are supported by the underlying libcrypto library See hash\info/1 and cipher\info/1 for information about the hash and cipher algorithms.